Forricide/still-feel-alive/Chapter 11.md

 She recognizes the word, if only barely.
 From a television show, perhaps, back when...
 "Okay."

 "We do have a sizeable team, but - none of us are particularly useful against him.
-We don't have any real damage, it would just... well, that kind of fight wouldn't go well."
+We don't have any real damage, it would just... well, that kind of fight wouldn't go well for us."

 "Okay."

-"Except you - you can't die."
+"You're the only one that could survive against him."

-Those words: *I can't die.*
+That reminder: *I can't die.*

-Even though she can think back - a month, now, maybe more, she doesn't remember *that*.
+Even though she can think back - a month, now, maybe more, she doesn't really remember *that*.
 Just... chasms of nothing, spotting her memory, bookending real-life experiences.

 Sarah touches her shoulder.
 A surge of confidence.